 Natural Therapies to Prepare for D&C

-During D&C the cervix is dilated with narrow instruments and then a speculum to keep the cervix opened is inserted.
+During D&C the cervix is dilated with narrow instruments.
 Then a surgical instrument is inserted through the cervical opening into the uterine cavity.
 This can cause soreness and cramping of the cervical and uterine tissues.
-Because the vagina and uterus are exposed to instruments and are exposed to other foreign objects, air, ect., there is a slight risk of infection.
+Because the vagina and uterus are exposed to instruments and are exposed to other foreign objects, air, there is a slight risk of infection.
 Usually a patient is given antibiotics to reduce the incidence of infection.
 Painkillers and anti-inflammatory drugs are also typically given to reduce pain and swelling.

 What can you do from home prior to D&C to speed up recovery?